TSS Certification Process - TSB 2000 Standard

 of hands-on practical experience in an observer / Technical Security

-Assistant (TSA) capacity prior to conducting (Level IV) technical
+Assistant (TSA) capacity prior to conducting (Level IV) Technical

 An additional 500 hours (minimum) is required to